-BC U21 Championship shall be an open entry Women's and Men's championship with a triple knockout preliminary round format and the playoff formats that are based upon the total number of entries in each event (see chart rule 8G of the 2023 Curl BC General Rules for an explanation of the playoff formats based on the open event field sizes.)
-Games will be 10 ends in length.
+BC U21 Championship The BC Under 21 Championships shall be open entry women's and men's championships running from Feb.
+14-18, 2024 in Salmon Arm with a Preliminary Round and Playoff determined by Curl BC based upon the total number of entries. (see chart under rule 8G of the 2023 Curl BC General Rules for an explanation of the playoff formats based on the open event field sizes).
+Games will be 10 ends in length, 38 minutes thinking time.

-BC Master Championship shall be an open entry Women's and Men's championships.
-The format for the 2023 preliminary round will be a triple knockout format and a playoff format based upon the total number of entries (see chart rule 8G of the 2023 Curl BC General Rules).
-Games will be 8 ends in length.
+BC Mixed Doubles Championship The BC Mixed Doubles Championship shall be an open entry event taking place at Victoria Dec.
+27-31, 2023.
+The format for the 2024 preliminary and playoff round will be determined by Curl BC based upon the total number of entries. (see chart under rule 8G of the 2023 Curl BC General Rules).
+Games will be 8 ends in length, 22 minutes thinking time.